Drug Evaluation Committee 2007-02 Obligation to Report Adverse Reactions to Over-the-Counter Drugs Adjunctively Used in Conjugation (Part 2)

 The JPMA's opinion is that this is an appropriate response for a JPMA company.
 The Pharmaceutical Manufacturers Association of Japan (PMAJ) opinion states that this is an appropriate response for a pharmaceutical company, but we would like to ask for clarification on the following points.

-If the information obtained through SDV by the monitor can be used as general information, there should be no need for a special contract between the sponsor and the investigational site regarding SDV.
+3. If the information obtained through SDV by this monitor can be used as general information, is there no need for a special contract between the sponsor and Investigator Site regarding SDV?

 JPMA's Opinion

-The contract regarding SDV is based on Article 13 of the GCP, which confirms as a contractual provision that the medical institution has consented to the inspection of source documents.
+3. The agreement on SDV is based on Article 13 of the GCP, which confirms as a contract clause that the Investigator Site has consented to the inspection of source documents.

-Safety information related to clinical trials at the implementing medical institution is collected by the monitors, and as the sponsor, we will take necessary actions.
+4. Safety information related to clinical trials at Investigator Site is collected by monitors, and the sponsor is responsible for taking necessary actions.
 The handling of such safety information and how to respond to it are usually stipulated in the SOP of each company in accordance with the Pharmaceutical Affairs Law and related regulations.

 As stated in the previous official opinion, pharmaceutical companies are obliged to collect information whenever they become aware of the occurrence of adverse reactions to their marketed drugs.